kammitama5/kammitama5.github.io/_posts/2017-5-14-Sunday-May-14th.md

   so..yeah.

 ## In the Meantime
-Notes from Ray Puzzio's "Homotopy Type Theory" lecture.
+Notes from Ray Puzzio's "Homotopy Type Theory" [lecture](https://vimeo.com/217309972).
 I believe they're from the first chapter of the HoTT book.
+His presentation was part of the [LispNYC group's meeting](https://www.meetup.com/LispNYC/).

+I also follow this [blog](https://homotopytypetheory.org/), which is neat, too :)

 Some of my writing is in LaTeX notation.
 I'm putting them here so that later on, I can look back, amend, etc.